 Motions decided without debate or amendment generally include dilatory motions, which are procedural methods to delay or advance the business of the House.
 These may include:

 - motions that the House do now adjourn;

 - motions to proceed to the Orders of the Day; and

 - motions that the debate be now adjourned.

-There are also provisions in the Standing Orders for notices of motions to be given orally during a sitting of the House, such as notices of motion for closure and notices of motions for time allocation.
+There are also provisions in the Standing Orders for notices of motion to be given orally during a sitting of the House, such as notices of motion for closure and notices of motion for time allocation.
 Furthermore, some types of motions, such as dilatory motions, do not require any notice.